mvuorre/quarto-preprint/README.md

 ## Use

-Write Quarto markdown (incl. code).
-Render document, for example from the command line with
+Write Quarto markdown (incl. code) and add the [Quarto](https://quarto.org) output format `format: apaish-typst`.
+Then, render your document, for example from the command line with

 ```bash
 quarto render <filename>.qmd